AhmedSaad-ML/CISC-866-Project/README.md

 ### Installation

-First, clone the repository to your local machine
+First, clone the repository to your local machine.

 ## Running the code